 ISRO will set up an astronaut training centre in Bangalore to prepare personnel for flights on board the crewed vehicle.
 The center will use simulation facilities to train the selected astronauts in rescue and recovery operations and survival in zero gravity, and will undertake studies of the radiation environment of space.

-7. So, you think it’s just a small organization?
+7. So, you think it’s just (just in case definition) a small organization?

 In 2014 it saw a turnover of Rs.
 14 billion!